 If you have a different lung problem

-If we make a diagnosis other than lung cancer, we may refer you back to your primary care provider for treatment or to our Lung Cancer Early Detection & Prevention Clinic for help to quit smoking and, if needed, surveillance (ongoing monitoring).
+If we make a diagnosis other than lung cancer, we may refer you back to your primary care provider for treatment or to our Lung Cancer Early Detection and Prevention Clinic for help to quit smoking and, if needed, surveillance (ongoing monitoring).
 You may also have the opportunity to participate in lung cancer early detection studies and help us discover better ways to find lung cancer early.

 Request an appointment